 Watch the video below to see how to calibrate Vaisala HMT330 with HMK15 Humidity Calibrator.

-Please note that for critical measurements, we recommend sending the HMT330 to one of Vaisala's Service Centers for the best possible calibration and a 10-year warranty.
+Please note that for critical measurements, we recommend sending the HMT330 to one of Vaisala's Service Centers for the best possible calibration.
 See all the HMT330 calibration options here.

 Lars Stormbom works at Vaisala in the Industrial Instruments product area.
 He holds a MSc in Technical Physics and has an extensive experience in humidity measurements.
 Lars is the specialist in a wide range of humidity sensors and multiple technology applications.